Exclusive Supermask Subnetwork Training for Continual Learning: Experiments

-\looseness=-1 \textbf{Metrics:} We follow \citet{chaudhry2018efficient} and evaluate our model after learning task $t$ on all the tasks, denoted by $\mathcal{T}$.
+\looseness=-1 \paragraph{Metrics:} We follow \citet{chaudhry2018efficient} and evaluate our model after learning task $t$ on all the tasks, denoted by $\mathcal{T}$.
 This gives us an accuracy matrix $A \in \mathbb{R}^{n \times n}$, where $a_{i,j}$ represents the classification accuracy on task $j$ after learning task $i$.
 We want the model to perform well on all the tasks it has been learned.
 This is measured by the \textit{average accuracy}, $\mathcal{A}(\mathcal{T}) = \frac{1}{N} \sum_{k=1}^{N} a_{N,k}$, where $N$ is the number of tasks.
 Next, we want the model to retain performance on the previous tasks when learning multiple tasks.
 This is measured by the \textit{forgetting metric} \citep{lopez2017gradient}, $F(\mathcal{T}) = \frac{1}{N-1} \sum_{t=1}^{N-1} (\max_{k \in \{1, \hdots, N-1\}} a_{k,t} - a_{N,t})$.
 This is the average difference between the maximum accuracy obtained for task $t$ and its final accuracy.
 Higher accuracy and lower forgetting are desired.

-\looseness=-1 \textbf{Sparse Overlap to Quantify Parameter Interference:} Next, we propose a measure to quantify parameter interference for a task $i$, i.e., the fraction of the parameters in mask $M_i$ that are already updated by some previous task.
-We define \textit{sparse overlap} as the difference between the number of parameters selected by mask $M_i$ and $M^{free}_i$ divided by the total parameters selected by $M_i$.
-Formally, we define \textit{sparse overlap} (SO) between current supermask $M_i$ and supermasks for previous tasks $\{M_j\}_{j=1}^{i-1}$ as,
+\looseness=-1 \paragraph{Sparse Overlap to Quantify Parameter Interference:} Next, we propose \textit{sparse overlap}, a measure to quantify parameter interference for a task $i$, i.e., the fraction of the parameters in mask $M_i$ that are already updated by some previous task.
+For a formal definition refer to Appendix \ref{sec:app_spoverlap}